HonakerM/ECSE-4961/project 2/README.md

 ### Worker Structure

 Each worker is an instance of the `ZSTDWorker` class defined in `worker.h` and implemented in `worker.cpp`.
-The general logic flow for the worker is to first be instantiated by calling `ZSTDWorker(worker_id)` and then using the `thr
+The general logic flow for the worker is to first be instantiated by calling `ZSTDWorker(worker_id)` and then a seperate thread is created by calling `std::thread(&ZSTDWorker::compression_loop, worker);`.
+This starts the `compression_loop` which is an infinite loop that is waiting for data to compress.
+Data is passed to and received via `compress_chunk` and `get_compressed_chunk`.

 ## Performance Analysis